 The ever-changing brew list at Dog Rose in St. Augustine.

 Dog Rose Brewing Co.

-When anyone asks me what got me through the worst part of the pandemic, I have two works for them: Dog Rose.
-As long as I had a growler of Lincolnville Lager in my refrigerator, I know that something was going right with the world.
+When anyone asks me what got me through the worst part of the pandemic, I have two words for them: Dog Rose.
+As long as I had a growler of Lincolnville Lager in my refrigerator, I knew that something was going right with the world.

 Located in the historic Lincolnville neighborhood, the handcrafted ales and lagers are brewed on site and the tap room offers darts, shuffleboard, and pool as well as live music.
 Sometimes fresh flowers are on the bar and grub such as the Funkadelic Food Truck is on site, and, there's always that gorgeous, flowing Lincolnville Lager no matter what else is happening inside or out.

 Barrels of Old Coast Ale on a specially-designed bike in St. Augustine.